mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 bootstrap(AppComponent);
 ```

-In `app.component.ts` we have a single component with a template which is going to render the text `"Hello world!"`.
-On the other hand, `main.ts` is responsible for bootstrapping the application, by using the `@angular/platform-browser-dynamic` package.
+In `app.component.ts` we have a single component with a template which is going to render the text `"Hello world!"`. `main.ts` is responsible for bootstrapping the application, using the `bootstrap` method exported by the `@angular/platform-browser-dynamic` package.

-Our `index.html` page will look like:
+Our `index.html` page looks like:

 ```html
 <!DOCTYPE html>